nazdridoy/ngpt/CONTRIBUTING.md

 4. Add tests for your new mode
 5. Update documentation in `docs/usage/` to describe your mode

-### Improving Renderers
+### Improving Output Rendering

-For improvements to the output rendering:
+For improvements to the markdown rendering:

 1. Modify the renderer code in `ngpt/cli/renderers.py`
-2. Ensure backward compatibility if possible
+2. The codebase uses Rich for all markdown rendering
 3. Test with various types of output (code, markdown, tables, etc.)

 ### Updating Documentation